 I usually served it sliced on a slice of bread.
-I love a sandwich with pate, sliced tomatoes and chopped chives.
+I love a sandwich with pate, sliced tomatoes, and chopped chives.
 Pasztet is something that my parent would usually bake for Christmas and Easter (occasionally for different events as well).
 There is no proper recipe as you can make it from any type of meat in proportions, that suit you.
-Just keep in mind that pate needs enough of fat to be moist and have a good flavour.
-For the same reason you add a layer of bacon.
+Just keep in mind that pate needs enough of fat to be moist and have a good flavor.
+For the same reason, you add a layer of bacon.
 And a tip from my mom, don’t add too much of liver as it will become too bitter.

 - 250g beef, diced

 - 280g pork shoulder, diced